anjaldulal/GYM-WebPage/README.md

-# GYM-WebPage
+# GYM-WebPag
-A simple gym landing page as a practice for CSS flexbox and Pseudo Selectors
+A gym landing page build to enhance html and css skill using flexbox and made fully responsive using media queries.